 But when you take a closer look at the coffee industry, it can be quite shocking honestly.
 A lot more goes into your favorite morning beverage then you may think.

-Aside from commercially branded coffee being one of the most chemically polluted food products on the market, it also comes with deforestation, exploitation, pollution, plastic packaging, oh, and tons of carbon emissions.
+Coffee comes a long way before it even gets to us. and commercially branded coffee is one of the most heavily polluted food products on the market.
+Your morning brew also comes with a side of deforestation, exploitation, pollution, plastic packaging, oh, and tons of carbon emissions

 Coffee bean farmers and mother earth are being exploited for our morning fix.

 Now, I could tell you to boycott coffee entirely but I just spent the last 4 months without coffee (due to health reasons) and it wasn’t easy.
 I wouldn’t wish that on anyone.
 (Ok, it wasn’t THAT bad but boy did I miss my morning brew.)